Levi-Leah/COMPTIA-A-notes/modules/how-people-use-computers.md

   - ATMs
     - Uses multi-factor authentication
   - GPS
-    - Outdated devices that determine your position based on satellites
-    - Wherever you are, the GPS unit has access to at least 4 satellites and can determine your position (within a few feet) based on the speed of light
+    - Any location on earth has access to at least 4 satellites at any given time
+    - GPS receiver unit registers data from at least 3 satellites
+    - It calculates how far it is from ech satellite by determining how long it took for the signal (traveling at the speed of light) to arrive
+    - Based on that it calculates 2D position (longitude and latitude)
+    - Accurate to within a few feet
   - Voice over IP (VoIP)
     - Teleconference
       - Simulates in-person meeting environment